Migrate/Repair CiviCRM to new server

 1. create the web server directory and download the latest WordPress code.
 I used wp-cli to download the latest en-CA version: ‘wp core download --locale=en_CA

-2. create the /etc/apache/sites-available file as appropriate and symlink to sites-enabled.
+2. create the appropriate vhosts file in /etc/apache/sites-available and symlink to sites-enabled.

-3. Download the CiviCRM plugin.
-Do not use the latest CiviCRM.
-Download the version that matches your existing database: ‘wget https://download.civicrm.org/civicrm-VERSION-wordpress.zip
+1. Download the CiviCRM plugin for WordPress.
+Do not simply use the latest CiviCRM, download the version that matches your existing database.
+E.g. ‘wget https://download.civicrm.org/civicrm-VERSION-wordpress.zip

-3. DO NOT migrate the civicrm.settings.php file.
+6. Review the settings from the old site, but DO NOT migrate the civicrm.settings.php file.
 You may need to transfer a value or two, but don’t bring the whole thing over.
-I didn’t need to copy anything.
+Sometimes I don’t need to copy anything.

 4. Make code and database backups of this new server.
 This ensures we can get back to this ‘clean’ state if things go sideways.